Staff in the Spotlight - Laura Ringnalda

-Laura Ringnalda is the Senior Civilian of the Quarter and Choir Director at Recruit Training Command (RTC), Great Lakes, Illinois.
+It’s rewarding to see their accomplishments from beginning to end, she said.
+Especially when she’s always working with such a diverse group of vocalists.

+“They’re always really nervous for that first performance, thinking that they’re not going to get where they need to be, and we always pull it off,” Ringnalda said.
+“They’re always so proud of themselves by the time they finish.
+It’s fun to see them go through that whole journey.”

 Boot camp is approximately 10 weeks and all enlistees in the U.S. Navy begin their careers at the command.
-Training includes five warfighting competencies of firefighting, damage control, seamanship, watchstanding, and small arms handling and marksmanship along with physical fitness and lessons in Navy heritage and core values, Warrior Toughness, Life Skills, teamwork, and discipline.
+Training includes five warfighting competencies of firefighting, damage control, seamanship, watch standing, and small arms handling and marksmanship along with physical fitness and lessons in Navy heritage and core values, Warrior Toughness, Life Skills, teamwork, and discipline.
 More than 40,000 recruits train annually at the Navy’s only boot camp.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Stephane Belcher)

 |Date Taken: